Postal and proxy voting

 Postal votes are usually issued about ten days before an election and completed ballot papers must be returned by 10pm on election day.

 Therefore, if you have a permanent postal vote, and will be going away on holiday around the time the postal votes will be issued, you may not receive your postal vote pack before you leave.
-Check the relevant dates on this year's Elections page.

 You also need to check when postal votes are scheduled to be posted if you apply for a postal vote just for a particular election.
 If you are going on holiday you may leave home before your postal vote arrives.